mondoohq/docs/releases/2025-07-mondoo-release-highlights.md

 ## Easily navigate sprawling infrastructure

-For Mondoo users with large infrastructures, we’ve added a new list view for spaces and workspaces, allowing you to quickly navigate hundreds and thousands of spaces.
+For Mondoo users with large infrastructures, we've added a new list view for spaces and workspaces, allowing you to quickly navigate hundreds and thousands of spaces.
 Depending on your needs, you can toggle between a tile view and a list view:

 - **Tile view**: This view allows you to see the trend lines for the total priority findings in your spaces and workspaces.
 At a glance, you will be able to see if there are any sharp increases in trendlines, indicating rapid growth of vulnerabilities or misconfigurations in the space, so you can investigate and take immediate action if necessary.